cecuesta/selective-reprocessing/README.md

  - Elasticsearch (3 in cluster environment)

 ## Execution of tests

+### input from file
  Data files are generated with the following command executed in the host enviroment (execute with -h option for more information):

  docker exec -it flume java -cp /tmp/file-generator-1.0.0-dep.jar edu.doc_ti.jfcp.selec_reproc.gendata.FileGenerator -p /tmp/flume-input -s 5 -m 6

  File are generated into flume container
- Flume process these files, inserting data into Kafka and metadata info into Mysql Storm process kafka data and insert into Elasticsearch Finally it is possible to check that all the data is properly inserted into Mysql checking the number of records from the file against the real number inserted into Elasticseach
+ Flume process these files, inserting data into Kafka and metadata info into mysql Storm process kafka data and insert into Elasticsearch Finally it is possible to check that all the data is properly inserted into mysql checking the number of records from the file against the real number inserted into Elasticseach

 This can be done using the script : check-files.sh

+### input directly in a kafka topic
+ Data is inserted directly into a kafka topic using a data fake generator

+ docker exec -it flume java -cp /tmp/file-generator-1.0.0-dep.jar edu.doc_ti.jfcp.selec_reproc.gendata.KafkaGenerator

 It is possible to manually generate random errors in the check process, this can be done deleting random records (script **delete-random-records.sh**) or inserting random records (script **insert-random-records.sh**)